t-karasova/grs-retail/tutorials/retail_api_v2_purge_user_events_java.md

     cd java-retail/samples/snippets
     ```

-## Write user events
+## Purge user events

 1. Before you start, build the Maven project and go to the code samples directory - our starting point to runcode samples:
    ```bash
    cd ~/java-retail | mvn clean install -DskipTests cd ~/java-retail/samples/snippets
    ```

-The `WriteUserEventRequest` request consists of two fields:
+To send the `PurgeUserEventsRequest` request you need to specify the following fields:
 - `parent`—required field.
 The parent catalog name, such as `projects/<YOUR_PROJECT_NUMBER>/locations/global/catalogs/default_catalog`.
-- `userEvent`—required field.
-The user event you are going to write.

-Learn more about the user events in [the Retail documentation](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#userevent)
+- `filter`—required field.
+The filter string to specify the events to be deleted.
+An empty string filter is not allowed.
+  The eligible fields for filtering are:
+  - eventType: UserEvent.eventType string.
+  - eventTime: in ISO 8601 "zulu" format.
+  - visitorId: specifying this deletes all events associated with a visitor.
+  - userId: specifying this deletes all events associated with a user.
+- `force`—if force is set to `false`, the method returns the expected purge count without deleting any user events; if set to `true`, the user events are purged from the catalog.

-1. Check the `WriteUserEventRequest` request example in the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/WriteUserEvent.java" regex="# get write user event request">`events/WriteUserEvent.java`</walkthrough-editor-select-regex> file.
+1. Open the`PurgeUserEventsRequest` example in the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/PurgeUserEvent.java" regex="# get purge user event request">`events/PurgeUserEvent.java`</walkthrough-editor-select-regex> file.

+1. Check that the filter field is set with the value:
+    ```
+    private static final String VISITOR_ID = "test_visitor_id";

+    PurgeUserEventsRequest.newBuilder()
+            .setFilter(String.format("visitorId=\"%s\"", VISITOR_ID))
+            .setParent(DEFAULT_CATALOG)
+            .setForce(true)
+            .build()
+    ```

 1. Run the code sample in the Terminal with the following command:
     ```bash
-    mvn compile exec:java -Dexec.mainClass=events.WriteUserEvent
+    mvn compile exec:java -Dexec.mainClass=events.PurgeUserEvent
     ```

-The Retail API returns the created user event.
-Check the output in the Terminal.
+The long-running operation starts.
+You can check the operation name in the Terminal output.

+The purge operation might take up to 24 hours.
+If the long-running operation is successful, then `purgedEventsCount` is returned in the `google.longrunning.Operations.response` field.

 ## Error handling

-Next, check the error handling by sending a request with an invalid parent.
+Next, let's check the error handling.
+Send a request with an invalid filter.

-1. Find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/WriteUserEvent.java" regex="# TO CHECK THE ERROR HANDLING TRY TO PASS INVALID CATALOG:">comment</walkthrough-editor-select-regex> and uncomment the next line.
+1. Find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/PurgeUserEvent.java" regex="# TO CHECK ERROR HANDLING SET INVALID FILTER HERE:">comment</walkthrough-editor-select-regex> and set the filter field with an invalid value:
+    ```
+    .setFilter(String.format("invalid=\"%s\"", "123abc"))
+    ```

 1. Run the code sample in the Terminal with the following command:
     ```bash
-    mvn compile exec:java -Dexec.mainClass=events.WriteUserEvent
+    mvn compile exec:java -Dexec.mainClass=events.PurgeUserEvent
     ```

 1. Check the error message:
     ```terminal
-    io.grpc.StatusRuntimeException: NOT_FOUND: catalog_id 'invalid_catalog' not found for project.
-In most cases, this should be set to 'default_catalog'.
-If you just created this resource (for example, by activating your project), it may take up 5 minutes for the resource(s) to be activated.
+   io.grpc.StatusRuntimeException: INVALID_ARGUMENT: Invalid filter 'invalid="123abc"'. '=' can not be specified with 'test' Valid filter examples: eventTime>"2012-04-23T18:25:43.511Z" eventTime<"2012-04-23T18:25:43.511Z" eventType=search visitorId="someVisitorId"
     ```

 ## Congratulations

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-We encourage you to test writing user events by yourself.
+We encourage you to test purging the user events using different filters.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>

 ### Do more with the Retail API

-<walkthrough-tutorial-card id="retail_api_v2_purge_user_events_java" icon="LOGO_JAVA" title="Purge user events tutorial" keepPrevious=true>Try to purge user events via the Retail API</walkthrough-tutorial-card>

 <walkthrough-tutorial-card id="retail_api_v2_rejoin_user_events_java" icon="LOGO_JAVA" title="Rejoin user events tutorial" keepPrevious=true>Try to rejoin user events via the Retail API</walkthrough-tutorial-card>

+<walkthrough-tutorial-card id="retail_api_v2_write_user_events_java" icon="LOGO_JAVA" title="Write user events tutorial" keepPrevious=true>Try to write user events via the Retail API</walkthrough-tutorial-card>